Qualifying for relief

 FAQs

-I have filed my Income Tax Return.
+I have filed my Income Tax Return but have yet to receive my tax bill for the current Year of Assessment.
 What should I do if I have forgotten to claim, or need to amend my claim for Parent Relief/Parent Relief (Disability)?

 1. If you e-Filed your Income Tax Return